 Straw embroidery is an almost unheard medium today.
 Artist Natalia Lashko utilizes straw like no one else we are aware of.
 We thought the above image was important as it gives an idea of the size of her works.

-Natalia Lashko comes from the old Russian city of Voronezh.
+Natalia (or Natalya) Lashko comes from the old Russian city of Voronezh.
 She grew up in the family of an artist – her father was a painter and decorator.
 The first art education Natalia received was at the Penza Art College in Russia.
 She had a great desire to continue art studies in Moscow or Leningrad, but fate decided differently.
 Natalia entered the Kharkov Art and Industry Institute, where she met her future husband – Vladimir Lashko, an honored sculptor of Ukraine.
 After graduation in 1984 the couple left for Kamenetz – Podolsk, Ukraine.
 In Kamenetz-Podolsk State Historical Museum Natalia started her career in arts and crafts.
 In 1995, she began her teaching career.
 It was a school of aesthetic education, and after receiving a master’s degree in 2004, she became and still is a teacher at Kamenetz – Podolsky National University, in the Department of Fine and Decorative Arts and is also a Member of the National Union of Folk Art of Ukraine.

 Straw was used in Russia since the 16th century (according to some sources – even much earlier) as an imitation of gold embroidery.
 Natalia was aware the actual process had been lost over time.
 Through much experimentation, trial and error, Natalia began a journey of discovery, including her love of quilting (as evidenced by the fabric selections she draws together in her work).
 To further her knowledge and skills she travels the world, visiting exhibitions, holding courses and master classes with leading foreign masters of patchwork, a word she uses to describe her pieces.